EPA for State and Local Governments

 -

-Drinking Water: The Safe Drinking Water Act (SDWA) requires EPA to establish and enforce standards that public drinking water systems must follow.
+Drinking Water: The Safe Drinking Water Act (SDWA) requires EPA to establish and enforce standards for public drinking water systems.
 EPA delegates primary enforcement responsibility (also called primacy) for public water systems to states and Indian Tribes if they meet certain requirements.

 - NPS Resources and Programs

-- CWSRF Best Practices Guide for Financing Nonpoint Source Solutions (pdf): This guide is designed to help the 51 state-level CWSRF programs apply best practices to address the challenge of nonpoint source (NPS) pollution
+- CWSRF Best Practices Guide for Financing Nonpoint Source Solutions (pdf): This guide is designed to help the 51 state-level Clean Water State Revolving Fund (CWSRF) programs apply best practices to address the challenge of nonpoint source (NPS) pollution.

 -